ChenJieFei/youtube-engagement-prediction-app/README.md

 ## Model

 The machine learning model used in this app is LightGBM.
 It uses various features extracted from the inputs, including text features.
+A detailed Jupyter notebook containing EDA, data pre-processing, feature engineering, and model training/validation has been provided in this repository.

 ## Installation